sachinm001/PaaS-Serverless-Arch/Hands-on lab/04-Monitor-Your-Azure-Functions-with-Application-Insights.md

 ## Task 1: Use the Live Metrics Stream to monitor functions in real-time

+In this task you will be using Live Metrics feature of App Insights to monitor the performance of your function app.
+You will run the Complete Application which will process and store 1000 images which you will track in real-time.

 1. Open the **appinsights** Application Insights resource from within your lab resource group.

     ![The Application Insights instance is highlighted in the resource group.](media/resource-group-application-insights.png "Application Insights")